Circling In Situ

 Featured in Circling Issue #22: Natalie Preston cuts up her sketchbooks (May 2024)

 Natalie Preston (b.
-1998, Miami, FL) is a painter and multi-media artist.
-She graduated in 2020 from the Maryland Institute College of Art in Baltimore, MD, where she received her BFA in Painting with a minor in Art History.
-Preston had her first solo exhibition, The Darkest Valley, in March of 2020 at the MICA Gateway Gallery in Baltimore, MD.
-She has exhibited her work at Current Space Gallery in Baltimore, MD and VisArts in Rockville, MD.
-She has also shown in Miami, FL at the National Young Arts Foundation.
-She currently lives and works in New York, NY.
+1998, Miami, FL) graduated in 2020 from the Maryland Institute College of Art in Baltimore, MD, where she received her BFA in Painting with a minor in Art History.
+Preston had her first solo exhibition, The Darkest Valley, in March of 2020 at the Gateway Gallery in Baltimore, MD.
+She has exhibited her work at the National Young Arts Foundation (Miami, FL), Current Space Gallery (Baltimore, MD), VisArts (Rockville, MD) and Delaplaine Art Center (Frederick, MD).
+She was recently included in Pearl Divers curated by Caroline Heffron at Studioninedee and 100 Women of Spirit at Zürcher Gallery in New York City.
+She currently lives and works in New York.

 Website: natalie-preston.com // IG: @nat_art_nat_art